 Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

-Tracking mentions is essentially finding out when someone mentions one or more relevant keywords.
-It can be your brand name, CEO’s name, competitor’s name, product’s name, etc. Mentions can be found on social media, media outlets, forums, etc.
+Tracking mentions is essentially finding out when someone mentions one or more of your relevant keywords online.
+It can be your brand name, CEO’s name, competitor’s name, product, etc. You can find mentions on social media, media outlets, forums, etc.

 By knowing what people are saying about your brand online, you can start making informed decisions about the brand’s future.
-It can help you improve your products and services, keep you out of crises, improve customer relationships, brand reputation…
+This information can help you improve your products and services, keep you out of crises, improve customer relationships and brand reputation, find opportunities in new markets and so much more.

 - What are mentions and their main metrics